 - Blood and nerve supply and lymph drainage.

 - Descending colon.

 - Blood and nerve supply and lymph drainage.

 - Blood supply of the gastrointestinal tract.

 - Celiac artery.

 - Left gastric artery and its branches.

 - Splenic artery and its branches.

 - Hepatic artery and its branches.

 - Superior mesenteric artery and its branches.

 - Inferior mesenteric artery and its branches.

 - Marginal artery.

 - Venous drainage.

 - Portal vein and its tributaries.

 - Splenic vein.

 - Superior mesenteric vein.

 - Inferior mesenteric vein.

 - Left gastric vein.

 - Right gastric vein.

 - Cystic vein.

 TO STUDY:

 - Liver.

-The Accessory - Peritoneal ligaments of the liver.
+The Accessory Organs of the Gastrointestinal Tract - Peritoneal ligaments of the liver.

-25 Organs of the - Blood and nerve supply and lymph drainage.
+25 - Blood and nerve supply and lymph drainage.

-23 Gastrointestinal - Blood circulation through the liver.
+- Blood circulation through the liver.

-Tract - Bile duct of the liver.
+- Bile duct of the liver.

 - Gall Bladder.

 - Function.